tiadrop/async-queue/README.md

 ### `paused: boolean`

-If true, the queue will start in a paused state; enqueued tasks will not be processed until unpause() is called.
+If true, the queue will start in a paused state; enqueued tasks will not be processed until resume() is called.
 Default is false.

 ## Queue Management